LOVELYZOMBIEYHO/Forum-Messenger/README.md

 1. Google OAUTH is easier to set than Facebook

-## Experimental Function with unstable_getServerSession, NextJS App DIR, Please download and use "npm run dev"
+## Experimental Function with unstable_getServerSession, NextJS App DIR, it maybe changed and please check the update documents.

+## Demo: forum-messenger.vercel.app